 Even if it’s true that precaution is better than a cure there are several causes of knee pain you might develop over time.
 Cautious and safe runners experience pain too.
 However, knowing how to correct and prevent it will only make you a better runner.
 Below are some conditions you might be experiencing.

-Runner’s Knee – (patellar tendinitis) injury affecting the tendon connecting your kneecap to your shinbone.
+- Runner’s Knee – (patellar tendonitis) injury affecting the tendon connecting your kneecap to your shinbone.

 Knee Pain After Running Relief Tips